 e. the need for the information cannot wait until the user is able to be consulted.

-(46) The Director, Information Technology or their nominated delegate will also forward a notice to the user of the action taken and provide advice of the information that has been released.
+(46) The Chief Information Officer or their nominated delegate will also forward a notice to the user of the action taken and provide advice of the information that has been released.
 If the user believes the action taken with respect to official University information was inappropriate, they should initially raise the matter with their supervisor, Dean , or the relevant Deputy Vice-Chancellor.
 The University's complaints procedures are also available if the matter cannot be resolved.
 If the user is of the view that their privacy has been breached by this action they may request an Internal Review in accordance with the Privacy Management Plan.

 (48) Occasionally, UWS Information Technology Services receives requests from staff seeking verification that an email has been sent or received by a nominated University student email address.
 Such requests should be emailed to the IT Service Desk, and include the information necessary to enable the transaction to be traced.